tytydraco/yessleep/out/Its_been_a_year_since_my_kids_built_the_Leprechaun_trap_I_think_you_should_know_what_happened.md

-I’ve never killed anything in my life, until he came into our lives.
+I’ve never killed anything in my life, until he visited my family.

 Ok, yes, I’ve killed my share of mosquitoes, bees, flies, spiders and other nuisance bugs.
 I guess to rephrase, I had never killed a living breathing thing.
 But I’m not sure if he was a living thing, even now it’s unclear.
 But I did kill him, I know this because his head’s buried in one corner of our yard and his body in the other.